God Gives Grace, He is Gracious and Patient

 Grace along with patience

 Grace and patience certainly go together.
-If you want to show someone grace, to be gracious to them, you must show them patience too, or you are not being very gracious to them (Isaiah 30:18).
-I would imagine you understand what I am talking about.
+If you want to show someone grace, you must show them patience too, or you are not being very gracious to them.

 The One True God shows grace and patience to us, to lovingly encourage us to do what is right.
-The Old Testament prophet Jonah hated the wicked Assyrians and knew God would be slow to anger and abundant with His grace towards them.
+The Old Testament prophet Jonah hated the wicked Assyrians (whose capital was Nineveh) and knew God would be slow to anger and abundant with His grace towards them.
 So Jonah ran from God to try to stop God from being patient and gracious to the Assyrians.
 But God can't be fooled, and He sent a big fish Jonah's way.
 This fish showed Jonah God's grace and patience, by saving him and getting him back on God's track.
-And Jonah was right, because God did show the very sinful Assyrians much patience and grace, through Jonah's preaching, which led them to repent.
+And Jonah was right, because God did show the very sinful Assyrians much patience and grace through Jonah's preaching, which led them to repent.
 (Jonah 1:1-3, 15-17, 2:10, 3:1-10, 4:1-2).
-Loving reality in our gracious and patient God, isn't it?
+There is amazing grace and patience for us too from our God!

 The amazing power of God's grace

 Amazing Grace is a popular song even with people who don't know the One True God, because we all love grace.
 The writer of the song, Amazing Grace, was a slave trader at one time, who found God's grace.
 That grace changed him from a man who abused people, to a man who loved God and people.
-Read Romans 11:6; 1 Corinthians 15:10; 2 Corinthians 9:8; 2 Timothy 1:9, 2:1; Titus 3:7.
+Read Romans 5:21, 11:6; 1 Corinthians 15:10; 2 Corinthians 9:8; Ephesians 1:7-8, 3:7; 2 Timothy 1:9.

 What has God's grace done for you personally?